 Building a path to extreme scale computing

-High-performance (HPC), typically used for solving advanced problems through modeling, simulation, and analysis, is increasingly deployed in scientific and engineering research.
+High-performance computing (HPC), typically used for solving advanced problems through modeling, simulation, and analysis, is increasingly deployed in scientific and engineering research.
 In addition to compute-intensive simulations, the demand for applications like Big Data analytics and sophisticated visualizations is also growing rapidly.
 However, it can be challenging for supercomputer architectures to handle these tasks efficiently.

 Enter the EU-funded DEEP-EST project that is creating an energy-efficient system architecture to fit HPC and high-performance data analytics workloads.
-To achieve this, project partners are building a fully working Modular Supercomputing Architecture system prototype consisting of three modules: the cluster module, the data analytics module, and the -scale booster module.
+To achieve this, project partners are building a fully working Modular Supercomputing Architecture system prototype consisting of three modules: the cluster module, the data analytics module, and the booster module.
 “Creating a modular supercomputer that best fits the requirements of the diverse, increasingly complex, and newly emerging applications is the aim of DEEP-EST,” as stated on the project website.

 According to a news release, project partner MEGWARE has announced “that with the delivery and installation of the last of its three modules, the build-up of the DEEP-EST prototype system is now complete.
 Based on the Modular Supercomputing Architecture (MSA) developed by Jülich Supercomputing Center, it features a general-purpose Cluster Module (CM), a focused Data Analytics Module (DAM) and an Extreme Scale Booster (ESB) module, all connected with high speed via a Network Federation.”